Skip to content

 Parameter Description Data Type Required Default

---force Force node suspend marker False -
+--force Ignored (kept for backwards compatibility). marker False -

 sbctl storage-node resume